 Janice Silver has been involved with Nova Scotia school breakfast programs in various capacities since 1995, from program volunteer to serving as the consultant for breakfast programs at the Halifax Regional School Board from 2001 to 2011.
 From 1998 until 2010 Janice was an active member of the Breakfast for Learning, Nova Scotia Advisory Council.
 For seven years, she was its chair/co-chair and was instrumental in the successful lobbying of the provincial government to financially support school breakfast programs.
 She was a founding member of Nourish and its first Chair from 2013 -2018.
 Now retired, she remains passionate about creating healthier eating environments for kids and giving back to her community.
 Janice has lived in Dartmouth for 37 years and is married with two grown daughters.
 When she’s not busy volunteering, she loves to travel with family and friends and spends many enjoyable hours on Maritime golf courses.

-Kelly has been working and volunteering as a dietitian for over 15 years.
-Throughout her career, Kelly specialized in paediatric nutrition for many years working with school-aged children and teens.
-More recently she worked with adults and their families in a health promotion and education environment, working both on client education as well as engaging stakeholders to help change environments.
-Kelly completed her Applied Human Nutrition degree at Mount Saint Vincent University and post-graduate internship with The Hospital for Sick Children in Toronto.
-She received her MSc in Nutrition from University of Toronto, researching whether the Canadian food supply provided enough folate for pregnant and breast-feeding women after mandatory fortification.
-Working with children, teens, new mothers and families and helping to empower and foster good food skills is the cornerstone of Kelly’s work.
-Kelly recently moved back to Nova Scotia to raise her family and be closer to the ocean.
-She enjoys being outdoors and active with her family on trails, lakes or wherever an adventure takes them.
+Kelly has been working as a dietitian for over 19 years.
+Kelly is currently the School Nutritionist with Halifax Regional Centre for Education.
+Her focus is on school healthy eating programs, like breakfast and other programs, as well as work with school food gardens, food literacy in the classroom; all working to shape healthy school food environments.
+Kelly specialized in pediatric nutrition for many years working with school-aged children and teens before returning to Halifax.
+She completed her Applied Human Nutrition degree at MSVU and post-graduate internship with The Hospital for Sick Children in Toronto.
+She received her MSc in Nutrition from University of Toronto, researching mandatory folate fortification and pregnant and breast-feeding women.
+Working with youth, families and administrators to empower and foster good food skills and environments is the cornerstone of Kelly’s work.
+Kelly enjoys being outdoors, close to the ocean, and active with her family on trails, lakes or wherever the next adventure takes them.

 Senior Coordinator, Community Food, Ecology Action Centre